Elouahabi-Naoufal/obsidian-wordlist-autocomplete/.obsidian/plugins/wordlist-autocomplete/README.md

 1. Go to Settings → Community Plugins → Wordlist Autocomplete
 2. Adjust the minimum letters trigger (1-10)
 3. Add your wordlist filenames (one per line) in the "Wordlist files" setting
+4. Toggle shorthand matching and case preservation as needed

 ## Usage